UPDATED FOR 2021

 Hey there, friends.
-As quarantine goes on, and the situation with COVID-19 changes week by week, I thought I’d give some information that might be helpful for my clients, and any couples who are planning a wedding for 2020.
+As COVID-19 continues to ravage our country and alter our plans, I thought I’d give offer some tips that might be helpful for my clients or any couples out there who are planning their wedding in 2021.
+If you’re considering downsizing your wedding, cutting your guest list, changing up your plans, or rethinking your day altogether — this post will be helpful in navigating those choices and doing what’s best for you two.
 These are suggestions from the view of your wedding photographer and other vendors, and as always, if you have questions or concerns, definitely reach out to us.

 I’m breaking this up into two parts.
 Practical wedding advice, and practical HUMAN advice.
 Because let’s face it, you might be a tad stressed when thinking of planning in the midst of all that’s going on.
-And if you’re not planning, just in general.
+And if you’re not planning, these are tips for relaxing in general.
 You better treat yo self!!!

 disclaimer: I am not a medical professional, and any information in this blog post should not be misconstrued as medical or legal advice.